lucasmoten/ods19/docs/events.md

 ## Object Drive Event model

-The Global Event Model emitted from Object Drive includs a payload that conforms to the following
+The Global Event Model emitted from Object Drive includes a payload that conforms to the following

 | Field | Data Type | Since | Description |
 | --- | --- | --- | --- |